 Earnings from carrying out a commercial activity, professional work, rental, etc. in Argentina are subject to tax.
 Self-employment income is taxable at the same progressive income tax rates as income of employees ranging from 5% to 35% (see PIT rates in the Taxes on personal income section).

-As from 2018, capital gains derived from the transfer of shares and other participations in collective investment funds are are liable to PIT at a 15% tax rate.
+Capital gains derived from the transfer of shares and other participations in collective investment funds are liable to PIT at a 15% tax rate.
 A tax exemption is applicable for these securities to the extent they have been issued in an IPO or they have been traded in stock markets under the jurisdiction of the Argentine Security Exchange Commission (Comisión Nacional de Valores).

-Transfer of real property by Argentine individuals is subject as from 2018 to a 15% capital gains tax calculated on the actual gain.
-The transfer of real property will only be subject to tax if said assets have been acquired after January 1, 2018.
+Transfer of real property by Argentine individuals is subject to a 15% capital gains tax calculated on the actual gain.
+The transfer of real property will only be subject to tax if said assets have been acquired after 1 January 2018.

 Dividends paid by foreign companies are treated as foreign source income.
 They are taxable if distributed to residents at general PIT rates, but are not taxable if the beneficiary is a non-resident.

-Dividend distributed in connection with fiscal years 2018 and 2019, are subject to a 7% withholding tax, whereas dividends in relation to fiscal years 2020 and following ones will be subject to a 13% withholding tax.
+Dividends distributed in connection with years 2018 and 2019 are subject to a 7% WHT, whereas dividends in relation to years 2020 and after will be subject to a 13% WHT.

 Interest income from Argentine or foreign sources are subject to PIT.
 However, the interest on savings bank accounts in Argentine banks is exempt from income tax.